hardikp/hardikp.github.io/books.md

 1. *Satisfying curiosity*
 1. *Understanding the world around us*
-1. *Develop a better world view* - to help develop a more rational intuition.
+1. *Develop an informed world view* - to help develop a more rational intuition.

 I am incredibly slow at reading, but really fast at understanding concepts.
 So, I prefer to read books that contain a lot more information.